Great Expectations: Pip's conscience

 Another important theme is Pip's sense of guilt, which he has felt from an early age.
 After the encounter with the convict Magwitch, Pip is afraid that someone will find out about his crime and arrest him.
 The theme of guilt comes into even greater effect when Pip discovers that his benefactor is a convict.
 Pip has an internal struggle with his conscience throughout Great Expectations, hence the long and painful process of redemption that he undergoes.

 Pip's moral regeneration is a true pilgrimage punctuated by suffering.
 Like Christian in Bunyan's The Pilgrim's Progress, Pip makes his way up to light through a maze of horrors that afflict his body as well as his mind.
 This includes the burns he suffers from saving Miss Havisham from the fire; the illness that requires months of recovery; the threat of a violent death at Orlick's hands; debt, and worse, the obligation of having to repay them; hard work, which he recognises as the only worthy source of income, hence his return to Joe's forge.
-Even more important, is his accepting of Magwitch, a coarse outcast of society.
+Even more important is his acceptance of Magwitch, a coarse outcast of society.

 Dickens makes use of symbolism, in chapter 53, to emphasise Pip's moral regeneration.
 As he prepares to go down the Thames to rescue the convict, a veil lifted from the river and Pip's spirit.
-Symbolically the fog which enveloped the marshes as Pip left for London has finally lifted, and he feels ready to become a man.
+Symbolically, the fog that enveloped the marshes as Pip left for London has finally lifted, and he feels ready to become a man.